 In a first of its kind judgement against wildlife crime in Assam, a lower court in Assam’s Chirang district sentenced five persons in three separate cases to seven years rigorous imprisonment and a fine of Rs 50,000 each for hunting protected species of birds and animals under different ranges of Manas National Park.

-'No other wildlife case, even high profile ones involving rhino poaching in Assam was able to attract such punishment in the history of Assam,' said Dr Bhaskar Choudhury of the Wildlife Trust of India (WTI).
+“The three landmark judgements by sessions court Bijni, Assam have set an example…No other wildlife case, even high profile ones involving rhino poaching in Assam was able to attract such punishment in the history of Assam.
+This has created a ripple in the newly created first addition to Manas National Park, and augments improvement of law and order situation in BTC, Assam,” said Dr Bhaskar Choudhury of the Wildlife Trust of India (WTI).

 In two other cases in February this year, Jay Ram Ray, Shibu Ram Ray and Rohen Boro were sentenced to seven years rigorous imprisonment and Rs 50,000 fine, and in default of payment of fine, they would be further sentenced to simple imprisonment for another six months.

 On the basis of a complaint filed by forester Manik Brahma under Kuklung forest range in October last year, accused Jay Ram Ray was found guilty of possessing 4.2 kg venison, three deer heads with antlers, and a tortoise shell.
 The judgment was passed on February 18, 2019.

 “I have registered at least 179 cases in my life from Kuklong Range of First addition to Manas National Park, and achieved conviction in only one case so far,” said 59-year-old forester, Manik Brahma.